-Intense lobbying ahead of UN vote on Russian annexations
+UN demands Russia reverse ‘illegal’ annexations in Ukraine

-UNITED NATIONS (AP) — Western nations engaged in intense behind-the-scenes lobbying for a U.N. resolution that would condemn Russia’s “attempted illegal annexation” of four Ukrainian regions and demand that Moscow immediately reverse its actions, while Syria warned against isolating its ally Russia.
+Western nations are engaging in intense behind-the-scenes lobbying for a Western-backedfor a U.N. resolution that would condemn Russia’s “attempted illegal annexation” of four Ukrainian regions and demand that Moscow immediately reverse its actions, while Syria warned against isolating its ally Russia.

 A vote on the resolution is expected later Wednesday in the 193-member General Assembly after diplomats finish outlining their country’s positions.
 Assembly members began debating it on Monday at the resumption of an emergency special session on Ukraine.